dmccaffery/numonic/docs/content/commands/userenv/userenv-load.md

 # DESCRIPTION

-This command will load all variables from the user specific environment file, typically localled at
+This command will load all variables from the user specific environment file, typically located at
 $HOME/.pam_environment.
 Once loaded, the variables will be available within the current shell.

 # OPTIONS